-This extra large dressing has got you covered.
+This extra-large honey bandage has got you covered.

 Contains 6 dressings each 3"x4".

-Compared to traditional bandages, Mānuka honey dressings feature a better overall design and substantial benefits for naturally supporting a more effective wound healing process.
-Some of the top benefits of Mānuka dressings that make them a superior option are listed below:
+Compared to traditional bandages, Mānuka honey wound dressings feature a better overall design and substantial benefits for naturally supporting a more effective wound healing process.
+Some of the top benefits of Mānuka honey wound dressings that make them a superior option are listed below:

 • Our dressings promote a better healing environment by maintaining proper moisture balance and lowering pH levels for optimal skin conditions.
 In turn, these favorable conditions assist with the development of new tissue, expediting wound closure and helping to prevent scarring.

-• No matter the size of a wound, it can become a breeding ground for harmful bacteria that results in life threatening infections.
-Our Mānuka wound dressings protect against the proliferation of bacteria while preserving healthy skin microbiomes.
+• No matter the size of a wound, it can become a breeding ground for harmful bacteria that results in life-threatening infections.
+Our Mānuka honey wound dressings protect against the proliferation of bacteria while preserving healthy skin microbiomes.

-• We bring the same care and attention to detail to our Mānuka honey dressings as we do when thoughtfully developing other natural first aid products.
-We’re proud to provide Mānuka honey wound dressings that are natural, non-toxic and 100% safe for the entire family.
+• We bring the same care and attention to detail to our Mānuka honey wound dressings as we do when thoughtfully developing other natural first aid products.
+We’re proud to provide Mānuka honey wound dressings that are natural, non-toxic, and 100% safe for the entire family.